tristanrussell/PPO_Tetris/README.md

 ## Usage

-The project is built following a specific folder structure.
-The training folder is used as the entry point for storing for each run.
-To create a new test, first start by creating a new folder in the training folder with the test name and adding a config.ini file, weights folder and gifs folder to this.
+The project is built following a specific directory structure.
+The training directory is used as the entry point for storing for each run.
+To create a new test, first start by creating a new directory in the training directory with the test name and adding a config.ini file, weights directory and gifs directory to this.

 ### Running the agent
 You can run the test using: